 Overnight stay will be at Four Seasons Hotel or a similar local lodge in Chame.

-After breakfast in Chame, the trail continues along the Marshyangdi River, gradually climbing through pine forests and narrow valleys surrounded by towering rock cliffs.
+After breakfast in Chame, the trail continues along the Marsyangdi River, gradually climbing through pine forests and narrow valleys surrounded by towering rock cliffs.
 As the trek progresses, the Himalayan landscape becomes increasingly dramatic.

 The route first leads to Bhratang, a small settlement known for its extensive apple orchards.
 The village is famous for freshly baked apple products such as apple pie, strudel, and local apple cider.
 Many trekkers enjoy a short stop here before continuing the journey.